vahidmohsseni/ipm_hpc_workshop/readme.md

 Best practices to code on cuda introduced in ipm HPC workshop 2019.

-files named basic in their name are basic codes which their performance is not good when running.
+files contain 'basic' in their name are basic codes which their performance is not good when running.

 ## Compile